ChristopherDrum/pez/README.md

 <br>

 # Compiling

 Not to be confused with the `cosmocc` C compiler which builds the executables for this project, interactive fiction programming languages have their own special compilers.
-These compilers translate the code we write in the interactive fiction domain-specific langauges (Inform6, Dialog, ZIL) into intermediate z-machine opcodes.
+These compilers translate the code we write in the interactive fiction domain-specific languages (Inform6, Dialog, ZIL) into intermediate z-machine opcodes.
 The z-machine itself (see #Playing below) is a virtual machine with its own opcodes.
 I recommend this page to understand those: https://zspec.jaredreisinger.com/zz03-opcodes

 ## [Inform6](https://github.com/DavidKinder/Inform6)

 Inform7 is technically the more relevant language to use these days, but at my current experience level it is too large and machine-dependent (very graphics/UI-heavy; maybe there is a subset I can target?) to tackle for this project.
 I've been using the Inform6 compiler, which gives us a little more flexibility in the compilation to target the limitations of specific interpreters (see #Playing below)

 ### Building Inform6

 The code can be cloned from: https://github.com/DavidKinder/Inform6<br><br>
 [It's super simple to compile](https://github.com/DavidKinder/Inform6#using-inform-6) and we can trivially modify its compilation to point to `cosmocc`.<br>From inside the `inform6` repo folder:<br>`cosmocc -o inform6 *.c -mtiny`

 It should also be possible (though I haven't tried it yet) to provide an absolutely standalone build of Inform6 with embedded libraries.
 The APE file format supports such a scenario and the APE build of vim is proof this can work.

 ## [DialogC](https://linusakesson.net/dialog/index.php)

 A newcomer to the scene, the interactive fiction community [is working to keep the project alive.](https://github.com/Dialog-IF) The Dialog language [is quite different to Inform](https://linusakesson.net/dialog/index.php), taking a very Prolog "logic based" approach.
 This is conceptually similar to the changes made in Inform from v6 to v7.

 Where Inform7 takes a "literate" and "English language-like" approach, Dialog looks and feels more like a "typical" programming language.
 However, at the end of the day it can compile itself down to the same z-machine opcodes as Inform.